What Is a Plug Weld and How Is It Done?

 Essential Plug Welding Tools

-Check torch settings against sheet thickness, then make each weld with controlled heat and steady travel.
+Check torch settings against sheet thickness before you weld.
 Keep your layout tight, your holes aligned, and your setup disciplined.
-That’s how you weld with confidence and free yourself from sloppy results.

-Before you strike an arc, gather the right gear and materials: safety glasses, a welding helmet, welding gloves, and protective clothing to shield you from sparks and heat.
+Before you strike an arc, gather safety glasses, a welding helmet, welding gloves, and protective clothing.
+These items help shield you from sparks, heat, ultraviolet light, and spatter.

-Choose a MIG or TIG welder for the joint, keep filler wire ready if you need reinforcement, and clean both surfaces to remove debris.
+Choose a MIG or TIG welder for the joint, and keep the correct filler wire ready if you need reinforcement.
+Clean both surfaces so dirt, paint, oil, or coating does not contaminate the weld.

 How to Drill Plug Weld Holes